theliujian/FunSTL/README.md

 # FunSTL
 include some C++ interesting and advanced features , one features in one tag

-you can open this with VS2013+
+you can open this project  with VS2013+